Trail running

 Author's recommendation

-• Early start in midsummer to avoid excessive heat.
+• Early start in mid-summer to avoid greater heat.

 Technical information